scottslowe/lowescott.github.io/about.md

 title: About
 author: slowe
 layout: page
+permalink: /about/
 ---
 <img src="http://blog.scottlowe.org/wp-content/uploads/2008/09/slowe-inside-small-02-150x150.png" alt="" title="Scott Lowe" width="150" height="150" class="alignleft size-thumbnail wp-image-882" />Thanks for visiting my site!
 My name is Scott Lowe, and this is my weblog about various technical subjects and the occasional personal topic.

 ### Personal Information

 I live with my wife, Crystal, and our kids in the Denver, CO area.
-When I&#8217;m not working or spending time with my family, I&#8217;m enjoying the outdoor life or working in our church.
+When I'm not working or spending time with my family, I'm enjoying the outdoor life or working in our church.

 ### Professional Information

-I&#8217;ve been in the Information Technology field for 20 years, starting out with desktop support.
-Along the way, I worked as an instructor, a technical trainer and Microsoft Certified Trainer (MCT), systems administrator, IT manager, systems engineer, consultant, Chief Technology Officer (CTO) for a small start-up, and practice lead for a national VAR&#8217;s VMware practice.
+I've been in the Information Technology field for 20 years, starting out with desktop support.
+Along the way, I worked as an instructor, a technical trainer and Microsoft Certified Trainer (MCT), systems administrator, IT manager, systems engineer, consultant, Chief Technology Officer (CTO) for a small start-up, and practice lead for a national VAR's VMware practice.
 Most recently, I worked as a forward-looking technologist for a large enterprise storage vendor based in the northeast US.
 Currently, I work as an engineering architect for VMware, focusing on network virtualization and software-defined networking (SDN).

-In addition, I am a former contributor to [SearchVMware.com][1], a VMware-focused website with technical articles, how-to&#8217;s, tips, and news.
+In addition, I am a former contributor to [SearchVMware.com][1], a VMware-focused website with technical articles, how-to's, tips, and news.
 I also had some articles published on [SearchServerVirtualization.com][2] and I am a former columnist for [Virtualization Review][3] magazine.

 I currently have six published books to my credit, all published by Wiley/Sybex: